Bridging the Gap…

 Biography

-Mr. Lew Cox is the founder and former executive director of Violent Crime Victim Services.
-This organization is in Tacoma, Washington, and for 30 years, provided direct services to co-victims of homicide.
-Mr. Cox is a Certified Trauma Service Specialist and a Certified Victim Advocate Specialist.
-Lew has extensive experience as a homicide victim advocate, peer court companion, and peer support group facilitator.
-He trained in Critical Incident Stress Management (CISM).
-Lew is a volunteer chaplain with the Des Moines, Washington Police Department.
-In 2001, he was part of a five-person chaplain team sent to the World Trade Center ground zero disaster site during Christmas Week.
-He experienced a line-of-duty death (homicide) of one of the Des Moines Police officers in 2001.
-Mr. Cox is a survivor of the murder of his twenty-two-year-old daughter, Carmon, in 1987.
-Lew Cox and Dr. Robert Baugher, Ph.D., co-authored the book, “Coping with Traumatic Grief: Homicide.”
+Lew Cox founded and previously directed Violent Crime Victim Services in Tacoma, Washington.
+For thirty years, the organization provided direct services to those affected by homicide.
+As a Certified Trauma Service Specialist and Certified Victim Advocate Specialist, Mr. Cox has extensive experience in advocating for homicide victims, offering peer court support, and leading support groups.
+He is trained in Critical Incident Stress Management (CISM) and is a chaplain for the Des Moines, Washington Police Department.
+In 2001, he was assigned to World Trade Center ground zero during Christmas Week.
+That year, he also experienced the line-of-duty homicide of a Des Moines Police officer.
+Mr. Cox, who lost his daughter Carmon to murder in 1987, co-authored "Coping with Traumatic Grief: Homicide" with Dr. Robert Baugher, Ph.D.